Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Hercules Baboon, African Goliath

-H. hercules is indigenious to the rainforests of Nigeria, near the Niger river.
-It is aggressively sought out by collectors.
-The difference between H. gigas and H. hercules is subtle.
+H. hercules is more often seen in the rainforests of Nigeria, near the Niger river.
+It is also

 Hysterocrates

-laticeps,maximus* , ochraceus*,
+laticeps,maximus , ochraceus

-robustus, robustus sulcifer*, scepticus, sjostedti, spellenbergi* .
+robustus, robustus sulcifer, scepticus,sjostedti, spellenbergi .

 vosseleri*, weileri*